 The company has said a public project would probably put it out of business.
 Moroun wants to build his own adjoining six- lane span and has lobbied lawmakers and funded television ads labeling the other proposal a boondoggle.
-Moroun bought the controlling interest in the bridge company in 1979, outbidding Warren Buffett, the billionaire chairman of Berkshire Hathaway Inc. (A)
+Moroun bought the controlling interest in the bridge company in 1979, outbidding Warren Buffett, the billionaire chairman of Berkshire Hathaway Inc. (A:US)

 The four-lane Ambassador was completed in 1929 by banker Joseph Bower.
 At 7,490 feet, it was the world’s longest suspension bridge at the time, according to the bridge’s website.
 The crossing that carries one-quarter of the truck commerce between the U.S. and Canada and more than 7 million vehicles a year, according to the Public Border Operators Association.

 To contact the reporters on this story: Theophilos Argitis in Ottawa at firstname.lastname@example.org; Esme E. Deprez in New York at email@example.com